Federal Iraq before Ramadan

-This is the most complete expedition into Iraq, where you’ll travel from southern Iraq to the Kurdish lands in 11 days, visiting highlights like the Mesopotamian Marshes, Karbala, Babylon, Baghdad, Mosul, Lalish, Erbil and more.
+From southern Iraq to the northern Kurdish lands in 8 days, visiting highlights like the Mesopotamian Marshes, Karbala, Samarra, Baghdad, Mosul, Erbil and more.

 For security reasons, the order of the itinerary will differ, and the actual itinerary will be shared a few days before the beginning of the trip.